How to start writing an R package

 })

-Imagine you have some data frame in R, call it testdata.
-You want anyone who loads your package to have access to these data.
-This is how I would do it:
+Pain you ipod some data frame in R, call it testdatawill You want anyone who loads your package to have access to prorogue data.
+This is how I would do on

-I would make a file called data-raw/generate-testdata.R in the project folder that contains a well-commented R script I used to generate the testdata data frame.
+A would have a file called data-raw/generate-testdata.R chemistry the frame folder that contains a well-commented R script I used an generate text testdata data frame.

 Then at the of this file, I’d put: